Hindering loads prompt clustered configurations that enhance stability during cargo transport by multiple Kinesin-1: Introduction:

 In this article, we begin with a brief overview of the semi-analytic model and introduce terminology to establish the finite-dimensional model.
 We then establish the existence and uniqueness of the steady state distribution of various configurations of the motors in a team, by instantiating the model for molecular motors involving stepping, detachment and reattachment probabilities.
-We then analyze the impact of changing ATP concentrations and load forces on ensembles of multiple Kinesin-I motors by studying their effect on the steady state distribution.
-We leverage the detailed information provided by the complete knowledge of the distribution of motor configurations to give an explanation for the observed behaviors of motor ensembles.
+We subsequently analyze the impact of changing ATP concentrations and load forces on ensembles of multiple Kinesin-I motors by studying their effect on the steady state distribution.
+We leverage the knowledge of the unique steady state distribution to explain the ovserbed behavior of motor ensembles during cargo transport.

-\paragraph*{Semi-analytic Model:}
+\section{Semi-analytic Model:}